MAGvACC/documentation/docs/pilots/aerodromes-DAAA/algiers.md

 ### Charts

 <p>It is important to have the latest version of the charts when flying.
-Through the Morocco eAIP, you can get a set of charts for Algiers Houari.</p>
+Through the Algeria eAIP, you can get a set of charts for Algiers Houari.</p>

 <p>As part of your planning and preparation for your flight, we encourage you to review these charts.
 They are directly accessible <a href="https://www.sia-enna.dz/aeronautical-information-publication.html"><u>here</u></a>.</p>